 When dealing with Japanese clients, it's a good idea to be excessively formal in everything from conduct to dress code.
 There are specific unspoken rules of business etiquette governing most situations.
 When meeting hosts or business associates for the first time upon exchanging business cards, theirs should be received with both hands and an attitude of respect, as the card is taken to represent the individual.
 The delegation should be greeted in order of seniority, first bowing and then offering handshakes.

 Reflection and silence

 Silence during meetings is not uncommon, even accompanied by closed eyes.
-While in the West this would signify the meeting is going rather badly, in Japan it indicates a period of reflection.
+In American or European workplaces, this might signify the meeting is going rather badly, while it signals a period of reflection in Japan.
 Don't interrupt or feel the need to speak and fill the silence.

-Expats doing business in Japan should note that it's important to be sincere and honest, but without being confrontational or too direct.
-Vague forms of expression are best used – there's an art to deflecting a difficult question to avoid embarrassment or disappointment.
+Expats doing business in Japan should note that it's important to be sincere and honest without being confrontational or too direct.
+Vague forms of expression are best used – there's an art to deflecting a difficult question to avoid anyone's embarrassment or disappointment.

 Meetings often begin with excessive small talk as rapport is built and relationships are established.
 This phase mustn't be rushed.
 Note that decisions are seldom made in the actual meeting, where it's more usual to exchange information or confirm previously made decisions.